mkozjak/node-telnet-client/README.md

 Sends data on the socket (should be a compatible remote host's command if sane information is wanted).
 The optional callback parameter will be executed when the data is finally written out - this may not be immediately.
+Command result will be passed as the first argument to the callback.

 ### connection.end()